-With the 2018 FIFA World Cup kicking-off in Russia, mkdons.com has taken a look at those men associated with MK Dons who have represented their country at a World Cup.
+With the 2022 FIFA World Cup kicking-off in Qatar this weekend, mkdons.com has taken a look at those men associated with MK Dons who have represented their country at a World Cup...

-Alli is the first MK Dons Academy product to feature at a FIFA World Cup.
+Dele Alli became the first MK Dons Academy graduate to feature at a World Cup when he was part of England’s squad for the 2018 FIFA World Cup in Russia.

 Michel Pensee Bilong